The semester fee is currently €204,30.

 We currently offer around 65 spots in our program each year.
 Your chances of being admitted depend highly on your qualifications and the overall number of applicants.
 More infomation on the selection process and criteria are available in the "Admission Requirements" section.
 Please do not hesitate to apply if you have the necessary qualifications.

-The annual application period runs from March 15 to April 30 for the upcoming fall semester.
+The annual application period runs from 1 April to 15 May for the upcoming fall semester.
 It is not possible to begin the program in the spring semester.
-Please note that the application form and all required supporting documents must have arrived at the Admissions Office by April 30 – the date on the postmark is irrelevant.
-If you apply early, the Admissions Office has time to check whether your application is complete and can request missing documents per e-mail if necessary.
+Please note that the application form and all required supporting documents must have been uploaded by 15 May.
+It is strongly recommended to prepare and submit your application early.

 No. As the language of administration and instruction is English, applicants do not have to prove they are proficient in German.
 However, they are required to prove their proficiency in English.
 Acceptable forms of proof are stated below and in the "Admission requirements" section.